NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-web-server`: Now requires a `WEB_URL` to be configured and sends it over in the `Referer` header of every request to the API.
 * `smos`: Fixed that the file browser filter was shown in an empty file browser as well.
 * `smos-query`: Added a header to each of the columns in the waiting report.
+* `smos` and `smos-query`: Made the filepaths not as prominent, visually.
+* `smos`: No longer shows the `.smos` extension for every stuck project in the stuck projects report.